akinanop/mvl-solver/README.md

       * [Solve a problem](https://github.com/akinanop/mvl-solver#finite-domain-solver-with-non-chronological-backtracking)
       * [Convert between Boolean and Finite domain problems](https://github.com/akinanop/mvl-solver#convert-boolean-to-finite-domain)

 *Note*: This solver corrects and builds upon the unsound solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
-Currently it implements [non-chronological backtracking with resolution-based learning](https://github.com/akinanop/mvl-solver/blob/master/literature/Algorithm%207.pdf).
+Currently it implements [non-chronological backtracking with resolution-based learning](https://github.com/akinanop/mvl-solver/blob/master/literature/Algorithm%207.pdf) with the [watched literals](https://github.com/akinanop/mvl-solver/blob/master/literature/Watched%20literals.pdf) bookkeeping technique.

 Roughly, a quarter of the original code was modified.
 If you run ```dwdiff -s``` on the file containing the main functions, you get: